By Eric Frisch, 10x Management Content Manager

 What to Look For When Hiring AI and Machine Learning Engineers

 Now that you’re familiar with many of the terms for AI, it’s important to understand what characteristics you’re looking for in your next AI and Machine Learning engineers.
 At 10x Management, we take great pride in the technical achievements of our clients, and we thoroughly vet our talent to make sure they’re at the top of their engineering class.
-But technical achievements are only one part of the puzzle.
+But technical achievements are only one part of the puzzle (for more on this and how to manage 10x-level talent, check out our upcoming book, Game Changer).
 Finding and matching great talent is our expertise, and here’s a list of some of the qualities we look for:

 As stated above, the ability to code/program/engineer is obviously an important skill for any engineer to possess.
 Technical prowess is at the top of the list when it comes to what to look for when hiring AI and Machine Learning engineers.
 There are a lot of ways to test for technical prowess.
 Take a look at an engineer’s past achievements; this will tell you a lot.
 If you’re dealing with an inexperienced engineer, give them a coding test to make sure their skills are up to par.
 Find other engineers, programmers, and coders to vet your talent if you’re unsure, or find an AI engineer through an agency.